SMS Cyclop (1860)

 SMS Cyclop was a Camäleon-class gunboat of the Prussian Navy (later the Imperial German Navy) that was launched in 1860.
 A small vessel, armed with only three light guns, Cyclop served during the three wars of German unification; during the first, the Second Schleswig War on 1864, she guarded the Prussian coastline but saw no action.
 She supported the army's campaign against the Kingdom of Hanover during the Austro-Prussian War of 1866, and she defended the Elbe for the duration of the Franco-Prussian War of 1870–1871, but again took part in no battles.
 Badly deteriorated by 1872, she was stricken from the naval register in March that year and reconstructed into an iron-hulled gunboat.
 Recommissioned in 1875, she thereafter served abroad in the German colonial empire before being stricken again in 1888.
 She was thereafter used as a storage hulk before ultimately being broken up for scrap after 1914.

 Design

+The Camäleon-class gunboats came about as a result of a program to strengthen the Prussian Navy in the late 1850s in the aftermath of the dissolution of the Reichsflotte and in the midst of rising tensions with Denmark.
+In 1859, Prince Regent Wilhelm approved a construction program for some fifty-two gunboats to be built over the next fifteen years, of which eight became the Camäleon class.
+They were similar to the contemporaneous Jäger-class gunboats, but were substantially larger vessels.

 Cyclop was 43.28 m long, with a beam of 6.96 m and a draft of 2.67 m.
 She displaced 422 t at full load.
 The ship's crew consisted of 4 officers and 67 enlisted men.
 She was powered by a single marine steam engine that drove one 3-bladed screw propeller, with steam provided by two coal-fired trunk boilers, which gave her a top speed of 9.1 kn at 250 PS.
 As built, she was equipped with a three-masted schooner rig.
 The ship was armed with a battery of one rifled 15 cm 24-pounder gun and two rifled 12 cm 12-pounder guns.